 Don’t be afraid to walk away if something seems odd.

 Click here to view a property checklist which has been produced by Hereford and Worcester Fire and Rescue Service, Worcester City Council Housing Department and University of Worcester to help you assess the standard of fire safety in your chosen accommodation.

 Make sure you understand your contract/tenancy agreement before you sign.
 This short video goes through six things you should know beforehand:

-Don't forget, the SU's academic and welfare advisor, Kate, can check your contract for you.
+Don't forget, the SU's academic and welfare advisors, Tom and Kate, can check your contract for you.
 Click here to book an appointment.